Bears are widespread across various continents, but they only have eight existing species.

 Why Grizzly bears are called grizzly?

-In North America, the familiar name “grizzly” originates from their typical color, as the hair on their backs are usually being brownish at the base and whitish at their tips, giving them their unique “grizzled” color.
+In North America, the familiar name “grizzly” originates from their typical color, as the hair on their backs are usually being brownish at the base and whitish at their tips, giving them their unique “grizzled” color like in these photos:

 Distribution and habitat of brown bears